OnlyFans owner Leonid Radvinsky passes away at 43 - PRESS AI WORLD

 side-post-image

-• Leonid Radvinsky, owner of OnlyFans, has died at 43 from cancer.
+• Leonid Radvinsky, owner of OnlyFans, has passed away at the age of 43 after battling cancer.

-• Radvinsky transformed OnlyFans into a major platform for content creators.
+• Radvinsky transformed OnlyFans into a profitable platform, particularly during the Covid-19 pandemic.

-Leonid Radvinsky, the owner of the adult-content platform OnlyFans, has died of cancer at the age of 43, according to Reuters.
-The company announced in a statement, "We are deeply saddened to announce the death of Leo Radvinsky.
-Leo passed away peacefully after a long battle with cancer."
-He is survived by his family, who have requested privacy during this difficult time.
+Leonid Radvinsky, the owner of adult content platform OnlyFans, has died of cancer at the age of 43, as announced by the company.
+"We are deeply saddened to announce the death of Leo Radvinsky.
+Leo passed away peacefully after a long battle with cancer," the spokesperson stated.
+Radvinsky, a Ukrainian-American entrepreneur, acquired a 75% stake in Fenix International Limited, the parent company of OnlyFans, in 2018, and served as its director and majority shareholder, according to Channel News Asia and South China Morning Post.

 SHARE THIS ARTICLE: